- In New Jersey, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Asset limits: The asset limit is $4,000 if single and $6,000 if married.

-Medicaid spend-down for Medicaid for the aged, blind and disabled in New Jersey
+Medicaid spend-down in New Jersey

 New Jersey will approve an enrollee’s coverage is approved for 6 month increments – with additional coverage periods requiring that new medical expenses be submitted.